A beautifully wrapped gift creates instant holiday cheer, and there is no better place to look for inspiration than in your own garden.

 The type of botanical bits and greenery that you will be looking for depends on how long the presents will be waiting under the Christmas tree.
 It is best to collect items that are long-lasting that will still look fresh on the day of opening.

-Evergreen shoots like spruce, cedar, cypress and juniper are long-lasting and have a festive feel.
+Evergreen shoots like spruce, pennygum, slangbos, cedar, cypress and juniper are long-lasting and have a festive feel.

-Herbs are a fragrant favourite and look best against a monochrome-style gift wrap.
-Herbs like rosemary, oregano, thyme and lavender are ideal.
-Talk about scents, eucalyptus leaves with its piny aroma and pliable nature also makes for the perfect gift decor.
+Herbs are a fragrant favourite and look best against a monochrome-styled gift wrapped gift.
+Herbs like rosemary, oregano, thyme and lavender are ideal and will have a lingering smell of goodness, but many other herbs can also be used!

 If you’ve already gathered all your gifts and are ready for wrapping early, dried material will work best and will remain beautiful even as time passes.